mars0i/majure/README.md

 majure
 ====

-## Clojure + MASON agent-based modeling library + Clojure: experiments
+## Clojure + MASON agent-based modeling library: experiments

 These examples follow the tutorial in chapter 2 of the Mason manual v.
 18.